Directive on active implantable medical devices correctly applied: These requirements result for your CE-compliant product

 Article 120(2) of the MDR states: "Certificates issued by notified bodies in accordance with Directive 90/385/EEC from 25 May 2017 shall remain valid until the end of the period indicated on the certificate, which may not exceed five years from its issuance.
 However, they are to become invalid no later than 27 May 2024.

-What harmonised standards apply to active implantable medical devices?
+What harmonized standards apply to active implantable medical devices?

-The EU Official Journal contains harmonised standards such as:
+The EU Official Journal contains harmonized standards such as:

 • EN 556-2:2015,